popcorn and cranberries

 bedtime

 It’s getting late.
 My sister has headed to bed.
-If you are thinking about buying a natural latex mattress or memory foam mattress, be sure to protect your investment with a really good quality mattress protector amazon, especially when the holidays come.
 We worked hard today getting a lot of Christmas decorating done.
 AND I mowed the entire yard one last time for the season.
 It was a beautiful day out.
 Mowing takes about an hour and 30 minutes.
 Genny worked on decorating the mailbox while I mowed.
 I’ll post a picture of it tomorrow.
 Looks great!

 We finished the living room except for the tree.
 The dining room is almost done.
 And we have worked our way through four bags of cranberries this evening making popcorn and cranberry strings for the living room tree.
 It takes six bags to make enough for the 9′ tree.